You’re getting sleepy, very sleepy. This stereotypical line, delivered by fictional hypnosis for decades, has given hypnosis a bad rap.

 Now you have an understanding of the basic mechanics of hypnosis.
 What it is.
 How it works.
 And what you can get started.
 Are you ready to start your journey in hypnotherapy?
 We can help you get started.

-To gain a better understanding of hypnosis, take a look at these resources.
+To update your subconscious with the use of hypnosis, take a look at these resources.
 We’ve listed them in order from the smallest to greatest investment.
-The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our free workbook will help you understand hypnosis.
+The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our beginner resources will help you take control of your thoughts and actions.